Family Adventure Travel in Western Canada

 Traveling in winter: Continue to Whistler, one of the finest ski resorts in the world.

-What time of year is best for family travel to Western Canada?
+What time of year is best for family travel to Canada?

-Is Western Canada a good destination for family travel?
+Is Canada a good place for a family vacation?

 Excellent.
 All major hotel chains are to be found, and accommodations range across all price levels.